 On your Mac, click the button to sign in or continue with Apple.

 Enter your login password on your Mac (you may need to enter your Apple ID password instead) or, if your Mac or Magic Keyboard has Touch ID, use Touch ID.

 You can also sign in from your other devices—iPhone, iPad, Apple Watch, and Apple TV—where you’re signed in with the same Apple ID.

 Change Sign in with Apple settings for an app or website

-In the sidebar, click Password & Security, then click Edit next to Apps Using Apple ID.
+Click Password & Security on the right, then click Edit next to Apps Using Apple ID.

 Click an app or website in the sidebar, then do any of the following:

-Turn off forwarding email: Click Turn Off.
+Turn off forwarding email: Turn off Forward To.
 You won’t receive any further emails from the app or website.

 Stop using Sign in with Apple: Click Stop Using Apple ID.
 You may be asked to create a new account the next time you try to sign in with the app or website.

 Change the address used to forward email from apps and websites